CatRass/DFS-CPP/README.md

-A crude implementation of dedth first search in C++
+A crude implementation of depth first search in C++